 Not only has Tracy wrestled in just about every place in the United States, but he has also been all over the world too.
-Smothers has competed in countries such as Germany, England, Wales, Scotland, Ireland, Japan, Malasya, Australia, and Mexico.
+Smothers has competed in countries such as Germany, England, Wales, Scotland, Ireland, Japan, Malaysia, Australia, and Mexico.
 All that experience has just added to his wealth of knowledge.

 “Wrestling gets in your blood.
 I have gotten to travel to so many different places,” said Smothers.
 “I would have never been able to do that doing something else.”

-By the time that Smothers had gotten to Extreme Championship Wrestling, he already had been wrestling nearly 15 years.
+By the time that Smothers had gotten to Extreme Championship Wrestling, he already had been wrestling for nearly 15 years.
 He wrestled with the faction, The Full Blooded Italians, along with Little Guido, Big Sal, and manager, legendary wrestler Tommy Rich.
 They knew how to work together as a team, take advantage of their opponents, and infuriate the fans.
 Additionally, while he wrestled at ECW, Smothers trained the young and newer talent as well.

 “By that time, I had seen it all and done it all,” said Smothers.
 “If I’m not teaching guys in seminars, I am teaching them right there in the ring in front of people during a match.
-It is on the job training.”
+It is on-the-job training.”

-Smothers and Rich have known each since 1983.
-The one time NWA World Heavyweight Champion was like an encyclopedia to Tracy in which he was able to learn from.
+Smothers and Rich have known each other since 1983.
+The one time NWA World Heavyweight Champion was like an encyclopedia to Tracy in which he was able to learn.
 The two men had wrestled with and against each other many times.
 With Tommy being a veteran of the business, some of his finer points were his psychology for the sport of wrestling.
 He knew when to do things, how to adlib, and how to sell.

 “When you tell guys to slow down for just a bit, it means a lot.
 You need to let things register so the people can enjoy what just happened,” said Smothers.
 “You need to show the fans your emotions of being mad, glad, happy, or sad.
 The wrestler needs to show the fan that whatever just happened is affecting them.”

 When Smothers was in his mid 30’s and tagging with Guido, he made sure he was doing everything that he could to prepare himself for the intense style of action there.
-Since he wanted to perform at such a high level, Tracy took his training very serious.
+Since he wanted to perform at such a high level, Tracy took his training very seriously.
 At that time, there was nothing like ECW.
 It was a wrestling promotion that changed the business.

 “A lot of people think it was because of the hardcore style of wrestling, but it was because of all the talented people that came through there,” said Smothers.
-“I did weights one day and the other days, I worked out with a boxer, a kick boxer, and a basketball player because the conditioning was so different.
+“I did weights one day and the other days, I worked out with a boxer, a kickboxer, and a basketball player because the conditioning was so different.
 I wanted to do what I could to keep up with the younger guys.”